Please ensure Javascript is enabled for purposes of website accessibility

 What will be banned?

-• Plastic sandwich packaging unless AS certified compostable
+• Plastic sandwich packaging unless certified compostable

-• Plastic clamshells (unless AS certified compostable)
+• Plastic clamshells (unless certified compostable)

 What won’t be banned?